Anksharskarp/Python-Web-Crawler-Class-Course-Project/README.md

 websites you will crawl and scrape.
 What information you will retrieve/analyze.
 5/15 – 5/29 Implement on your project
 6/5.
 Finish the project and do a project presentation and demonstration.

+This repo will include my course project, which is a news website web crawler.
+It will scrape the latest news headlines from popular websites such as the New York Times, Google News, the Huffington Post, etc. and gather them into a single .csv file.
+It can be run multiple times to be updated regularly.